gurvanrenault/filterBoauty/README.md

 ## Create Environnement

-The project is based on  conda environment.
-You will need to in
+The project is based on a conda environment.
+You will need to initialize it.

 To initialize the conda environment :
 `` conda env create -f environment. yml``